No Fee Unless You Win

 A: The procedure is much the same as for any car accident.
 Ask if anyone was injured, exchange contact information with the other driver, and contact your insurance company and the police.
 If any injuries resulted from the accident and one of the drivers was uninsured, you must report the accident to the Driver License Bureau.
 You can do this by filling out Form 1140, the Motor Vehicle Accident Report form.

 If you are injured in a car accident, you might need the help of a personal injury attorney to get the compensation you deserve for your medical bills and lost income.
 Things can be especially complicated if the accident involved an uninsured driver.
-Contact Walton Telken Foster in the St. Louis area to discuss your case.
+Contact Walton Telken Bragee Foster in the St. Louis area to discuss your case.